evelardiez/codesandbox_dojo/README.md

-# codesandbox_dojo
+# dojo-codesandbox-template
-Created with CodeSandbox
+The [codesandbox](https://codesandbox.io) template for Dojo